 In November 2016, to coincide with Anti-Bullying week, NDM launched an Anti-Bullying leaflet, which is available to pick up from your HR teams and leaflet stands around the Department.
 It is our intention that this leaflet helps to raise awareness and guide our staff and students to the support available.

 In December 2019, NDM launched a Bullying and Harassment Poster, which can be found throughout NDM.
-It is our intention that this poster helps to raise awareness and guide our staff and students to the support available.
+It is our intention that this poster is periodically updated, helps to raise awareness and guide our staff and students to the support available.

 We would also encourage all staff to view the resources and training available via the Equality and Diversity Harassment Advice website page.